dcalc/WaLSAtools_fork/README.md

 ### Link to working repository

-WaLSA Team Members: Please add your codes to the [**WaLSAtools Workin Repository**](https://github.com/WaLSAteam/WaLSAtools_working_repository) — a temporary repository during the intial development phase. a temporary repository during the intial development phase.
+WaLSA Team Members: Please add your codes to the [**WaLSAtools Workin Repository**](https://github.com/WaLSAteam/WaLSAtools_working_repository) — a temporary repository during the intial development phase.